 On the other hand, Binge eating disorder is more frequent binges that occur at least weekly in order to meet the diagnosis and the desire to eat is intense.
 Binge eating unlike overeating is highly distressing and associated with guilt and a sense of loss of control.

 How are Binge Eating Disorder and Bulimia Nervosa different?

-People with Bulimia Nervosa engage in compensatory or purging behaviours after a binge.
+People with this engage in compensatory or purging behaviours after a binge.
 They may self induce vomiting, go long periods without eating or over-exercise.
 People with Bulimia Nervosa want to correct for a binge and turn to these compensatory behaviours.

 Binge Eating Disorder is different as there are no compensatory behaviours or purging after a binge.
 However, in both Binge Eating Disorder and Bulimia Nervosa, there are feelings of deep shame and guilt following a binge.

 The Australian health care framework is developed around the GP being the hub or coordinator of care.
-A GP can refer you to a psychologist, dietician or psychiatrist.
+So, a GP can refer you to a psychologist, dietician or psychiatrist.
 Your doctor can also oversee your physical health care.